SCLorentz/Browsers/README.md

 # Browsers
-Just a list of browsers
+Just a list of browsers with some metrics

 [Aloha](https://github.com/SCLorentz/Browsers?tab=readme-ov-file#aloha)